Philadelphia Cerebral Palsy Lawsuit

 • Calculating what the case should be worth – Cerebral palsy brings life-long consequences and expenses.
 Our birth injury attorneys want to ensure that the compensation you receive reflects these costs.

 • Building the case and demanding fair compensation – We will prepare documents and presentations and get testimony from experts in the field to make your case as strong as possible.
-We will demand and negotiate for fair compensation from the responsible healthcare providers and their insurance companies.
+We will demand and negotiate for fair compensation from the responsible health care providers and their insurance companies.

 • Taking the case to trial – If necessary, we are fully prepared to take your case to trial and handle all aspects of presenting the facts and arguing in front of a judge and jury.

-In order to shield healthcare providers from false claims, Pennsylvania law requires more proof than for a standard personal injury case.
+In order to shield health care providers from false claims, Pennsylvania law requires more proof than for a standard personal injury case.
 To win your case, our cerebral palsy medical malpractice attorneys must show:

 • This duty was breached and the doctor was negligent by acting or failing to act in a way a competent doctor would behave according to the standard of care.